Skip to main content

 Q: How long does delivery take?

 A: Each watch is made to order, with a typical lead time of 4-6 weeks.
-Once your watch is finished, it’s carefully packaged and delivered by bicycle to our local Royal Mail Post Office, where we opt for Royal Mail’s Special Delivery service, which is tracked, insured, and delivered the next working day.
-For international deliveries, we use Royal Mail’s International Tracked and Signed service, which typically takes 6-7 working days.
+Once your watch is finished, it’s carefully packaged and delivered by bicycle to our local Royal Mail Post Office, where we opt for Royal Mail’s Tracked service, which is typically delivered within 48 hours.
+For international deliveries, we use Royal Mail’s International Tracked service, which typically takes 6-7 working days.

 Q: Do your watches come with a guarantee/warranty?